-Cidex is a Glutaraldehyde based chemical sterilant made by Johnson & Johnson Company.
+Cidex is a Glutaraldehyde based chemical disinfectant (not sterilant) made by Johnson & Johnson Company.
 To make Cidex, pour the entire contents from the activator vial into the sterilizing and disinfecting solution.
 The solution will change to a green color after being mixed.
 Cidex has a shelf life of 14 days once the two containers are mixed together.
-After this time, the solution can no longer be used either as a sterilant or as a disinfectant.
+After this time, the solution can no longer be used either as a disinfectant.
 Cidex is available in both the U.S. and internationally.
 Please refer to the Johnson & Johnson website to find an authorized distributor (www.aspjj.com/us/products/cidex-activated/faqs).

 There is also a 28-day formulation of Cidex available but it should not be used as it may damage the pump.

 Glutaraldehyde may also be used to sterilize the transmitters.
 Glutaraldehyde must be diluted to 2% before use.
 Check your local chemical supply company for availability.